 Yes they do!
 In fact, while writing this article I received an update notification indicating that WHOOP added Hydration, CPAP Machine and Sleep at Altitude to the Journal.

 Additionally, the company made the Intermittent Fasting behavior more useful by asking for a feeding window instead of only the time of the last meal.

+When you’re not fasting, the body gets most of its energy and nutrients from the food you eat (or drink).
 Depending on the diet you’re on, most of that energy either comes from carbohydrates (glucose) or fat (ketones and fatty acids).

 What’s important to understand is that if you’re not a professional athlete, your body can thrive on fat as its primary source of fuel.
 That’s the idea behind the ketogenic diet.

 However, athletes who compete in certain types of exercise, such as CrossFit, might be better off running on glucose.
 You can learn more about the best diet to improve physical performance in this article.

 The main difference between the WHOOP Journal and tags in the Oura app is that the former correlates your lifestyle choices with your sleep performance, HRV and recovery score.

 Oura doesn’t do any automatic correlation (yet).
 Instead, it’s more like a journal that leaves it up to you to draw your own conclusions.

 You can learn more about the differences between the Oura Ring and the WHOOP strap in my Oura Ring review.